-Overall, New Mexico has done a good job in meeting some of our goals; however, significant room for improvement remains in several others.
-The state completely missed five goals, met a small portion of two, partially met five and fully met three, including one best practice designation.
+While North Dakota is making progress toward meeting some of our goals, significant room for improvement remains in many others.
+The state completely missed nine goals, met a small portion of two, partially met two, nearly met one and fully met one.